OfficeDev/Office-Add-in-samples/Samples/Excel-Get-Started-With-Dev-Kit/README.md

-# Get Started with the Office Add-ins Developer Kit in Word
+# Get Started with the Office Add-ins Development Kit in Excel

 <img src="./assets/thumbnail.png" width="800" alt="A workbook with a cell with yellow background color changed by the add-in."/>